tacotruffles/react-burger-builder/README.md

 - Lean reducers for clean and maintainable code
 - Some useful local state configurations for managing UI like spinners and side menus
 - JWT Authentication for guarded enpoints
+- Lazy loading for components (Orders, Auth, Checkout) for faster loading of necessary core components

 ## How to stand up this repo